Press Kit — Media Resources for Arkansas Pension Investigation

 -

-State Treasury purchases through outreach from Israel Bonds representatives to then-Treasurer Dennis Milligan.
+State Treasury purchases through outreach from the bond issuer's sales representatives to then-Treasurer Dennis Milligan.

 2023